 For anyone who wishes that legalization could just mean a system in which we are all free to use, produce, and possess a substance of choice, these muddled definitions can be frustrating.
 Unfortunately, there is currently no proposal in the United States that suggests psychedelics should be totally free of restrictions, but there are some that come close.

 Nationwide legalization or decriminalization of psychedelics is something that’s likely far off into the future.
 Cannabis activists are perhaps the closest to realizing their goal of legalization on a federal level, than say those looking to legalize mushrooms outright, but even with some members of Congress like Rep. Alexandria Ocasio-Cortez and Sen. Cory Booker on board with the legalization of cannabis, passing legislation has proven to be difficult.
 When it comes to psychedelics like MDMA and psilocybin, FDA trials that are currently underway might help to speed the process of legalization along, but even then, it will likely come with restrictions like the need for a prescription (in which case, “legalization” would like more like “rescheduling”).
+Currently, MDMA is being studied by the Multidisciplinary Association for Psychedelic Studies (MAPS) for its efficacy in treating PTSD, while both the nonprofit Usona and the for-profit company Compass Pathways are looking into psilocybin for depression.
 In any case, even as some states have legalized cannabis and some cities have decriminalized psilocybin, the DEA has continued to enforce federal bans.

 Statewide Bills and Initiatives